-Central Eurasian and Central Asian Terrorism
+Central Asian Terrorism

 The Islamic Jihad Union (IJU) is an extremist organization that splintered from the Islamic Movement of Uzbekistan in the early 2000s and is currently based in Pakistan’s Federally Administered Tribal Areas.
 The IJU, which is committed to toppling the government in Uzbekistan, conducted two attacks there in 2004 and one in 2009.
 The IJU is also active in Afghanistan, where the group operates alongside the Taliban-affiliated Haqqani Network.
 The group has had particular success in recruiting German nationals and achieved international notoriety following the 2007 disruption of an IJU plot by the so-called Sauerland Cell to attack various targets in Germany.
 The US State Department in June 2005 designated the IJU a Foreign Terrorist Organization.

 The Islamic Movement of Uzbekistan (IMU) is an extremist organization that formed in the late 1990s and is currently based in Pakistan’s Federally Administered Tribal Areas.
 The IMU seeks to overthrow the government in Uzbekistan and establish a radical Islamist caliphate in all of “Turkestan,” which it considers to be the Central Asian region between the Caspian Sea and Xinjiang in western China.
 The IMU has become increasingly active in the Taliban-led insurgency in northern Afghanistan, providing the IMU with a springboard for future operations in Central Asia.
 A known IMU spokesperson in a video message delivered to Radio Liberty’s Tajik service claimed responsibility for a September 2010 ambush against a military convoy in Tajikistan.
 The US State Department in September 2000 designated the IMU a Foreign Terrorist Organization.